-The temple was built of brick bond with lime mortar and partly of carefully worked granite blocks, north of the town square market.
-The building was orientated towards the sides of the world, which is why it is situated diagonally to the streets network.
-It was erected on a rectangular plan with a four-sided tower on the west side and a sacristy with a gallery on the first floor, placed on the north-eastern side, within the rectangular plan.
-The church’s nave received three aisles of six bays, without a separate presbytery (it was only slightly suggested by extending the middle part of the eastern façade).
-The outer, side elevations of the aisles have not been segmented by buttresses, while they were decorated with doubled ogival (in the south) and trefoil (in the north) blendes.
+The outer elevations of the aisles have not been segmented by buttresses, while they were decorated with doubled ogival (in the south) and trefoil (in the north) blendes.
 The east gable was decorated with pyramidal blendes, culminating in the form of a cross blende, flanked with smaller niches.
 In Strzelce, the traditional form of the blende gable was modified, drilling additional niches in the blende fields.
 A third plane was created in this way and a new chiaroscuro effect was obtained.
-The church tower was given four storeys with a rich decoration consisting of pointed blendes flanking moulded, high windows and openings.
+The church tower had four floors, three of which received a rich decoration consisting of pointed blendes flanking moulded, high windows and openings.

 During the reconstruction of the fifteenth century pseudo-basilica space was introduced with the main nave lighting only through the windows of the side aisles.
 The reason for this was the introduction of stellar vaults in the central nave and aisles, with oval ribs converging on semicircular shafts descending on the imposts of pillars, and embedded directly in the walls of the aisles.
 In the sacristy, a cross-rib vault was used.
-Since the late Gothic reconstruction, the church was covered with a single roof over all naves.
+Since the late Gothic reconstruction, the church was covered with a single roof over all ailses and central nave.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.